Ph.D. Candidate in Management Science

 In Semptember 2023, I visited Dr. Xin T. Tong in the Department of Mathematics, National University of Singapore.

-Besides my advisors, I also work with: Bo Jiang, Xin T. Tong, Will Ma, Jiajin Li, Jiding Zhang, Mengzhenyu Zhang, Oussama Hanguir, Xihua Zhu, NetEase Fuxi AI lab.
+Besides my advisors, I also work with: Bo Jiang, Xin T. Tong, Will Ma, Jiding Zhang, Mengzhenyu Zhang, Oussama Hanguir, Xihua Zhu, NetEase Fuxi AI lab.

 Here is my CV.